Successful Presenters Engage People in a Conversation

 So what, then, does it mean to be engaged and how do you achieve it?

-Let’s start by altering the opening sentence of the infographic.
-As a DINNER COMPANION, when you are engaged in the conversation, you are connected to your thoughts and externally focused on the FRIENDS you are speaking with.
+Let’s start by altering the sentence in red of the infographic.
+As a DINNER COMPANION, when you are engaged, you are connected to your thoughts and externally focused on the FRIENDS you are speaking with.

 As I’m sure you’ve experienced, it’s easy to be engaged at dinner with friends.
 You enjoy the people you’re speaking with, the conversation is lively, and you have no problem leading portions of the conversation, telling stories, listening, contributing, answering questions, and clarifying.